extwiii/Algorithms-UC.San.Diego/README.md

 ## Course 3 - Algorithms on Graphs
 * Decomposition of Graphs 1
 * Decomposition of Graphs 2
+* Paths in Graphs 1
+* Paths in Graphs 2

 ## Course 4 - Algorithms on Strings
 ## Course 5 - Advanced Algorithms and Complexity